neurophysik/jitcxde_common/docs/index.rst

 To do this, use the `modulename` argument of the `compile_C` command.
 If this argument is `None` or empty, the filename will be chosen by JiTC*DE based on previously used filenames or default to `jitced.so`.

-Note that it is not possible to re-use a modulename for a given instance of Python (due to the limitations of Python’s import machinery).
+Note that it is not possible to re-use a module name for a given instance of Python (due to the limitations of Python’s import machinery).

 Compiler and Linker Arguments
 -----------------------------